Science Policy Fellowship, sponsored by Howard Hughes Medical Institute

 The Research!America alliance advocates for science, discovery, and innovation to achieve better health for all.
 We advocate for a federal policy climate that helps empower our nation’s biomedical and health research sectors as they work to accelerate medical progress.
 For more information about Research!America, click here.

-Research!America is offering a paid, temporary fellowship in our Crystal City office.
+Research!America is offering a paid, temporary fellowship in our Crystal City office with some telework opportunity possible.
 Fellows assist the organization in advancing its mission and objectives through education, advocacy and public policy activities.
-Fellowships are typically 3 month appointments.

 The science policy fellows will: